websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-low-code-applications/creating-a-standard-application.md

 ### Adding and Editing Fields

 When you add or edit a field already being used in an object, the changes to the object will only affect records added after the add or edit.
-All existing records remain, unaffected by the change to the object.
+All existing records remain unaffected by the change to the object.

 To add a field directly to an existing object, open the any of the object's form views and click the add button in the left pane of the form builder.